nathan-dauny/SliceQL/README.md

 ## 🚀 Features

-- 📂 Load structured `.txt` files as data sources
+- 📂 Load structured `.txt` or `.csv` files as data sources
-- 🧠 Run basic SQL queries (`SELECT`, `WHERE`, etc.)
+- 🧠 Run SQL queries (`SELECT`, `JOIN`, `WHERE`, etc.) on text files as if they were database tables
-- 💻 Command-line usage
+- 💻 Command-line application for advanced users and automation
-- 🌐 ASP.NET Core web interface in development
+- 🌐 ASP.NET Core MVC web interface for easy, interactive usage — **currently deployed on Render**

 ---

 ## 🛠️ Tech Stack

 - .NET 8 (C#)
-- Modular architecture using .NET Class Libraries
+- Modular design with .NET Class Libraries
-- ASP.NET Core MVC for the web interface
+- ASP.NET Core MVC for the web front-end
-- SQLite query execution
+- SQLite for query execution and in-memory relational operations

 ---

 ## 📦 Packages Used

 - 🧾 System.CommandLine — Modern API for building command-line apps with argument parsing, tab completion, and more
 - 🗃️ System.Data.SQLite — ADO.NET provider for SQLite databases
+- 📊 DynamicCsvParser — Custom library to parse CSV files dynamically and map data types automatically

 ---